zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

   ![](./images/avdf-concept-01.png)

-- **Software Appliance**<br>
+- **Software Appliance**
-Oracle Audit Vault and Database Firewall are packaged as a "**Soft Appliance**" and contain everything needed to install the product on bare hardware - or in this case virtual environments.<br>
+Oracle Audit Vault and Database Firewall are packaged as a "**Soft Appliance**" and contain everything needed to install the product on bare hardware - or in this case virtual environments.

-- **Fine Grained, Customizable Reporting and Alerting**<br>
-Dozens of out-of-the-box compliance reports provide easy, schedulable, customized reporting for regulations such as GDPR, PCI, GLBA, HIPAA, IRS 1075, SOX, and UK DPA.<br>
+- **Fine Grained, Customizable Reporting and Alerting** Dozens of out-of-the-box compliance reports provide easy, schedulable, customized reporting for regulations such as GDPR, PCI, GLBA, HIPAA, IRS 1075, SOX, and UK DPA.
 Reports aggregate network events and audit data from the monitored systems.
 Summary reports, trend charts and anomaly reports can be used to quickly review characteristics of user activity and help identify anomalous events.
 Report data can be easily filtered, enabling quick analysis of specific systems or events.
 Security managers can define threshold based alert conditions on activities that may indicate attempts to gain unauthorized access and/or abuse system privileges.
 Fine-grained authorizations enable security managers to restrict auditors and other users to information from specific sources, allowing a single repository to be deployed for an entire enterprise.

   ![](./images/avdf-concept-02.png)

-**Deployment Flexibility and Scalability**<br>
+**Deployment Flexibility and Scalability**
 Security controls can be customized with in-line monitoring and blocking on some databases and monitoring only on other databases.
 The multi-stage Database Firewall can be deployed in-line as a database proxy server, or out-of-band in network sniffing mode, or with a host-based agent that relays network activity back to the firewall for analysis and recording.
 Delivered as a pre-configured software appliance that can be deployed on Linux-compatible hardware of choice, a single Audit Vault Server can consolidate audit data and firewall events from thousands of databases.
 Both Audit Vault Server and the Database Firewall can be configured in a High Availability mode for fault tolerance.

 Oracle Audit Vault and Database Firewall 20c **supports both Cloud and On-Premise databases with one single dashboard**, giving customers insight into the activities on their databases.